realtime-vehicle-tracking/realtime-vehicle-tracking.github.io/src/02_chapter.md

 (:Intersection)
 ```

 Each `Intersection` node represents a road junction, which is a point where two or more roads meet.
-The `location` property stores a Neo4j `point()` object, which enables native spatial queries (nearest-neighbor lookup, distance calculation) without any additional libraries.
+The `location` property stores an Aura `point()` object, which enables native spatial queries (nearest-neighbor lookup, distance calculation) without any additional libraries.

 Each `ROAD` relationship represents a directed road segment between two intersections.
 A one-way street from A to B is stored as a single relationship A -> B. A two-way street is stored as two relationships: A -> B and B -> A. The `highway` property holds the OSM road classification (`primary`, `residential`, `motorway` and so on) and `maxspeed` holds the posted speed limit where OSM data are available.